trekladyone/angular/aio/content/guide/complex-animation-sequences.md

 *   If there are multiple elements entering or leaving the DOM, staggers each animation starting at the top of the page, with a 50-millisecond delay between each element

-## Animating the items of a reordering list
+## Animate the items of a reordering list

 Although Angular animates correctly `*ngFor` list items out of the box, it cannot do so if their ordering changes.
 This is because it loses track of which element is which, resulting in broken animations.